-UPSC Physical Eligibility for IAS Officer/Physical standards for UPSC civil services/Medical requirements for IAS/Is there any physical test for IAS?/Physical requirements for IAS Officer/Physical fitness for IAS
+UPSC Physical Eligibility for IAS Officer/Physical standards for UPSC civil services/Medical requirements for IAS/Is there any physical test for IAS?/Physical requirements for IAS Officer/Physical fitness for IAS/Physical criteria for IAS/Medical fitness for IAS

 Rule 21 of the Civil Services Examination Rules prescribed by the Department of Personnel and Training (DoPT) says, “A candidate must be in good mental and bodily health and free from any physical defect likely to interfere with the discharge of his duties as an officer of the service.”